Youssefares/blog/src/pages/how-liverpools-back-five-won-the-premier-league/index.md

 2. Those liverpool supporters are right about Adrian.
 Adrian (1.03) conceded a significantly larger amount of goals that Alisson(0.66) allows per game.
 This ratio was almost 2:1 before City's recent thrashing of the reds.
 Adrian has a lower saver percentage and almost half the Clean Sheet Ratio that Klopp has come to expect under Alisson.
 3. Hugo Lloris is an absolute beast.
 His goals saved are now up to 9, leading the league despite missing out on most of the season before lockdown with injury.
 Tottenham's very shaky backline, of course, contributes to this very weird outlier.

 **So goals saved and goals conceded set City and Liverpool apart.
-Liverpools playmaking fullbacks set City and Liverpool apart.**
+Liverpool's playmaking fullbacks set City and Liverpool apart.**

 Nabi Keita or ['Nabi lad'](https://twitter.com/LFC/status/1252612555354312705) is yet to get a consistent spell of starting XI football.
 He's the one player in the squad who'd you expect the most improvement of.
 That along with the imminent signing of Thiago Alcantara promises a lot of choice for Liverpool's midfield which's arguably at times liverpool's weakest link.
 Keeping these two fit will be key to introducing more playmaking solutions from the side's midfield.

-The 2020/2021 season will surely be unique in multiple dimensions, but Guardiola will have to look to bridge the gap between his side's defending and that of their Merseyside rivals.
+The 2020/2021 season will surely be unique across multiple dimensions, but Guardiola will have to look to bridge the gap between his side's defending and that of their Merseyside rivals.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Stan Collymore “If Pep thinks he doesn’t need to teach tackling or 1-on-1 combat in training then he’ll be going back to Spain with his tail between his legs”<br><br>Pep &quot;I don&#39;t train the tackles.
 What I want is to try to play good and score goals and arrive more, so what&#39;s tackles?&quot; <a href="https://t.co/BcjoXg307c">pic.twitter.com/BcjoXg307c</a></p>&mdash; The Pep (@GuardiolaTweets) <a href="https://twitter.com/GuardiolaTweets/status/1128406265980497928?ref_src=twsrc%5Etfw">May 14, 2019</a></blockquote>

 Is it time for Guardiola to start "training the tackles"?

 ----
 Data is by [FBRef](https://fbref.com) and their partner [Statsbomb](https://statsbomb.com).